gamberooni/kind-k8s-demo/README.md

 sudo systemctl restart nfs-kernel-server
 ```

-We will also have to create a new storage class with Retain `reclaimPolicy` so that when the pod is destroyed, the PersistentVolumeClaim won't be deleted as well.
+We will also have to create a new storage class with Retain `reclaimPolicy` using the Rancher storage provisioner so that when the pod is destroyed, the `PersistentVolumeClaim` won't be deleted as well.

 ```
 apiVersion: storage.k8s.io/v1